Thomas-van-Haastrecht/nonogram-solver/README.md

 Python program that solves nonograms.
 Many things are WIP.

 probability.py and display.py are fully functional.
 They require the files within the display-files folder. probability.py has a test function that runs through some sample grids.
+Run probability.py as main to run test function.